willhuff0/music_server/music_shared/docs/documentation.md

 ## Windows Automation and Kiosk App

-For my job at the Goodwill Computer Store.
+Created for my job at the Goodwill Computer Store.

 ### Open source projects used